RawBoeuf/thm-ctf-writeups/writeups/EasyPeasy.md

 The command I'll be running is `gobuster dir -u http://MACHINE_IP/ -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt`.

-`dir` sets gobuster into directory enumeration mode. `-u` sets the url that we will be enumerating.
+`dir` sets Gobuster into directory enumeration mode. `-u` sets the url that we will be enumerating.
 Finally, `-w` sets the wordlist that we will be using for directory enumeration.
 In this case, I'll be using a preset wordlist that comes with the AttackBox "directory-list-2.3-medium.txt".
 For more detailed information, visit the gobuster [man page](https://www.kali.org/tools/gobuster/).

-Let's take a look at the results of gobuster below.
+Let's take a look at the results of Gobuster below.

 ![Gobuster Results](/resources/easypeasy/GobusterNginxResults1.png)